AlexandreMessmer/generic-byzantine-fault-tolerance/README.md

 The more elegant way to do it is to make the receiver waits.
 Note that we only delay the messages.
 The command are essentially order given by the system to its peer.
 It is the way rust enables the programmer to interact with a network.

-### 3. Implementation of the client
+### 4. Implementation of the client

-- Handling requests:
+1. Handling requests:

 ​	In a real distributed system, the client issues request (e.g. performing some computations).
 Due to the mock implementation, a request comes from an `Instruction`, i.e. a couple of `Command` and `FeedbackSender`.
 A client can execute an instruction on the whole system and return a result.
 To get a correct result, he needs to receive a certain amount of identical messages to be sure that the system computed it correctly.
 Thus, a client must keep track of the request he is performing.
 Each request is defined by a `RequestId`.
 Peers can answer a client's request with `ACK` and `CHK` messages.
 When the client receives one of them, he tracks how many time he receives it (i.e. how many peer sent him the message *m*).
 The number of messages received is tracked in a `Database` instance.

-Database:

-- received: Messages received
-- Requests: Requests to handle
+2. Usage of Database

+​	The database is a `Message` database common for the client.
+It has a strict API, that suffices to manipulate its content.

+- new(): Create a new `Database`.
+- add_request(request_id, feedback_sender): Add a new request with the given id.
+The feedback sender is used to send feedback to the system (e.g. an error)
+- update_request(request_id, message_result): Add the result to the request with id `request_id`.

 # Tasks